 Infinis is the largest generator of electricity from landfill gas (“LFG”) in the UK, with a portfolio of 121 landfill sites and total installed capacity of over 300MW.

-Developments in the period
+Developments in the year

 The investment in Infinis is foremost a yield play.
 Its front-ended cashflows balance other recent investments by the Company in more growth-oriented businesses.
 Revenues are underpinned by the inflation-linked UK Renewables Obligation Certificate (“ROC”) regime until 2027.
 Infinis could also become a platform to make new investments in activities such as distributed power generation from other gas sources, distributed energy storage by exploiting the business’s spare engine and grid connection capacity, and additional landfill gas sites.